 - Simply stretching the hole in the skin until it is large enough to accommodate the desired jewelry

-- Can result in tearing/ pain if not careful
+- It can result in tearing/ pain if not careful

 - Common in past traditional societies